ployt0/server_monitor/README.md

 ```

 After changing the interval (3 minutes is good for testing), do
-`systemctl daemon-reload`, after a pause this returns.
+`systemctl daemon-reload`.
+After a pause this returns.
 Any parsing errors will appear in `systemctl status rmt-monitor.timer`.
 We can check the schedule with `systemctl list-timers`.
-It won't be scheduled
+Timers aren't scheduled
-*whilst* it is still running, it gets its next time slot after the matching
+*whilst* still running.
+Timers get their next time slot after the matching
 service finishes.

 The unit file (lookout, password needed storing somewhere!):